Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 That's good.

-Put your Becks into it.
+Put your becks into it.

-It's one of those stretchy ones I was talking about.
+So another stretchy ones I was talking about.

 It's not quite there, but that's part of the fun.